NuGet/docs.microsoft.com-nuget/docs/Create-Packages/project-json-Impact.md

 In summary if the functionality above is not absolutely necessary, we recommend sticking with the existing package format, as the format described here is supported only by NuGet 3.x+.

-It would be possible to build packages to work for both `packages.config` and `project.json` scenarios through shimming, however it is often simpler to just structure the packages the traditional way, without the deprecated features mentioned above.
+It would be possible to build packages to work for both `packages.config` and `project.json` scenarios through shimming, however it's often simpler to just structure the packages the traditional way, without the deprecated features mentioned above.

 ## 3.x package format  ##